 Calling for debt justice

-While overseas aid spending should be protected as an important form of wealth redistribution, we also need structural change to begin tackling the permanent crisis of public finances across the global south.
+As part of our reimagined vision of what “aid” could be, we campaign for structural change to tackle the permanent crisis of public finances across the global south.

 The international debt system has been described as a colonial debt trap or “debtor’s prison”, a system that massively favours rich countries and big banks.

-Today, however, big banks and financial corporations are the ones holding the global south to ransom.
 The amount that African governments owe to companies like BlackRock, HSBC and JP Morgan could vaccinate the entire population three times over.
-Global south governments also argue that debt is preventing them from investing in green technology and a just climate transition.

-Debt justice is racial justice.
-Debt justice is health justice.
-Debt justice is climate justice.
+That’s why debt justice also means health justice and climate justice.
 Join us in demanding an end to the colonial debt trap today.